amoretti86/PSVO/README.md

 This code provides a reference implementation of the Smoothing Variational Objectives (SVO) alorithm described in the publication:

 * Moretti, A., Wang, Z., Wu, L., Pe'er, I. [Smoothing Nonlinear Variational Objectives with Sequential Monte Carlo](https://openreview.net/pdf?id=HJg24U8tuE).
-ICLR Workshops, 2019.
+ICLR Workshop on Deep Generative Models for Highly Structured Data, 2019.

 SVO is written as an abstract class that reduces to two related methods.
 As a reference, the AESMC and IWAE algorithms are implemented from the following publications: